zx80/flask-simple-auth/docs/TUTORIAL.md

 [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
 It is advisable to use a version control tool such as `git` to commit the tutorial state after each section.
+Feel free to report any issue with this tutorial by opening a ticket on the project GitHub.

 ## Application Setup